golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 * WASM flite program is flite program cross-compiled to WebAssembly.
 It is executed remotely by providers' Golem Nodes.
 Communication between requestor's Golem Node and providers' Golem Nodes is handled by Golem Network.
 Moreover, a provider's Golem Node manages execution of WASM flite program and sends results back to requestor's Golem Node.

-Remark.
-WASM flite program is not stored at requestor's Golem Node before the task is dispatched.
+Remark: WASM flite program is not stored at requestor's Golem Node before the task is dispatched.
 The client sends WASM flite binaries along with the task and then it is executed at provider's machine.

-TODO Add steps on runner

 #### How to build custom gWASM application